By Molly Patrick

 Until then, they won’t be open to your hints, talks, requests, frustrations or convincing.
 And that’s okay.

-Because if people attempt to change only because you want them to, it’s recipe for resentment and disaster.
-Only when someone is truly ready for change will the change be a happy success.
+Because if people attempt to change only because you want them to, it’s a recipe for resentment and disaster.
+Only when someone is truly ready for change will they make it happen.

-I don’t know about you, but I’ve been told many times by people who I’m close with that I should change or quit certain behaviors (and even people) in my life.
-And even though it was said out of nothing but care and concern for me, I had to lovingly tell them to fuck off because I had to change, morph and grow in my own time.
-EVEN IF what they were suggesting was legitimately correct and the right move.
+I don’t know about you, but I’ve been told many times that I should change or quit certain behaviors (and even people) in my life.
+And even though it was said out of care, I had to lovingly tell them to back off because I had to change, morph and grow in my own time.
+EVEN IF what they were suggesting was the right move.

 So lead by example, let go of trying to control the timeline of other people’s food journey, and be open to answering questions and guiding people in the right direction when and if they come to you.

-When your people are ready and they come to you for guidance, start by telling them your experiences and offer them tips and advice that has helped you with your rabbit-like eating ways.
+When your people are ready and they come to you for guidance, start by just telling them about your experience.

 After that, you can refer them to any of the following resources.
 These are my favorite and most trusted plant based teachers, websites, books and documentaries.